 The word 'Timestamp' is constructed from two words: 'time' and 'stamp'.
 Consequently, timestamping is a method of recording the date and time of a specific event.
 Usually, timestamps are created for documents or files (such as contracts, patents or photographs) and they allow you to prove that the respective document or file existed at a specific point of time in the past.

-The answer varies depending on the legislations of each nation.
-However, it is important to know that a timestamped file should not be considered invalid simply due to its electronic nature.
-It is up to the discretion of the specific nation’s legal authorities to determine whether the timestamp is acceptable or not.
+Each country has its own legislation so it varies.
+Therefore, it is up to the discretion of the specific nation’s legal authorities to determine whether the timestamp is acceptable or not.

 For the European Union: